Our Administrative Team

 Amy’s favorite childhood book is Jillian Jiggs by Phoebe Gilman.

 Kelly Phillips is the Program Director at Monument Square and Magic Seasons Early Childhood and School-Age Centers.
 She has worked at the Monument Square Center for 24 years beginning as an infant and toddler teacher and later the assistant director.
 Kelly has a BA in Interdisciplinary Studies with a focus on children and families, and an AA in Early Childhood Education.

 Good Families Don't by Robert Munsch.

-Tammy Hoag is the Program Director of Child Care Support Services, overseeing a staff of specialists to assist high risk children to have a positive early learning experience in CCB's child care programs.
+Tammy Hoag is the Program Director of Child Care Support Services and Family Child Care, overseeing a staff of specialists to assist high risk children to have a positive early learning experience in CCB's child care programs.
 Tammy has worked for CCB for over 30 years as an infant teacher, as an education and nutrition specialist for the Family Child Care System and as a child development specialist.
 She has a BA in Sociology and an AA in Human Services.